halibiram/Nuvio-Wiki/docs/settings/player.md

 * **Secondary Audio Language:** Your fallback audio track if the primary choice is unavailable.
 * **Skip Silence:** Dynamically skips silent portions of audio during playback.
 * **Enable downmix:** Uses the FFmpeg downmix path for audio processing.
 When disabled, audio follows the standard Android/device path.
+  - "Downmixing" means taking a massive surround sound audio track (like 5.1 or 7.1 audio meant for 6 to 8 speakers) and squishing it down into just two channels (Left and Right) for a standard stereo setup.
+  - If you are just using your built-in TV speakers or a basic 2.0 soundbar, your system physically cannot play the dedicated "center channel" where 90% of the dialogue comes from in modern movies.
+If you ever feel like the explosions are deafening but the actors' voices are whispering, it is because you are missing the center channel.
+Turning this on forces the app to correctly blend all those surround sound speakers into a stereo format so you can hear the voices clearly.

 ### Subtitle Preferences
 These configurations control which text translations are displayed on screen and how menus are filtered.